hkurma/stack-settle/README.md

 - Currency parsing/formatting
 - Edge cases (zero balances, single player, etc.)

-## 📱 Mobile Support
+## 📱 Progressive Web App

-StackSettle is designed mobile-first with:
+StackSettle is a full PWA that can be installed on any device:

+### Installation
+- **iOS:** Open in Safari → Tap Share → "Add to Home Screen"
+- **Android:** Open in Chrome → Tap menu → "Install app"
+- **Desktop:** Click the install icon in your browser's address bar

+### PWA Features
+- 📲 Install to home screen for app-like experience
+- 🔄 Works offline after first load
+- ⚡ Fast load times with caching
-- Touch-friendly buttons
+- 📱 Touch-friendly buttons and gestures
-- Responsive layouts
-- Native-like animations
+- 🎨 Native-like animations
-- PWA-ready structure
+- 📐 Responsive layouts for all screen sizes

 ## 🎨 Theming